simonvino/DCRNN_brain_connectivity/README.md

 Preprocessed functional and structural MRI data from Human Connectome Project data is publicly available under: https://db.humanconnectome.org.

-A tutorial on white matter tracktograph for creating a SC matrix is available under: https://osf.io/fkyht/.
+A nice tutorial on white matter tracktograph for creating a SC matrix is available under: https://osf.io/fkyht/.

 ## Citations